BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/CONTRIBUTING.md

 ### Submit Under the BSD-2-Clause Plus Patent License

-In short, when you submit code changes, your submissions are understood to be available under the same [BSD-2-Clause Plus Patent License](./LICENSE.md) that covers the project.
+In short, when you submit code changes, your submissions are understood to be available under the same [CC-BY](./LICENSE-CC-BY-4.0.md) license that covers the project.
 We also ask all code contributors to GPG sign the [Contributor License Agreement (CLA.md)](./CLA.md) to protect future users of this project.
 Feel free to contact the maintainers if that's a concern.

 ## References